Ralf12358/dockerfile-git-hash/README.md

-# Docky
+# dockerfile-git-hash

-Docky is a command-line tool to update the commit hashes in a Dockerfile.
+dockerfile-git-hash is a command-line tool to update the commit hashes in a Dockerfile.
 It parses the Dockerfile for git checkouts, fetches the latest commit hashes for the repositories, and updates the Dockerfile accordingly.

 ## Installation

-You can install Docky using pip:
+You can install dockerfile-git-hash using pip:

 ```
-pip install docky
+pip install dockerfile-git-hash
 ```

 ## Usage

 ```
-docky <dockerfile_path> <destination_path>
+dockerfile-git-hash <dockerfile_path> <destination_path>
 ```

 - `<dockerfile_path>`: Path to the Dockerfile or directory containing the Dockerfile
 - `<destination_path>`: Destination path for the updated Dockerfile

-If a directory is provided instead of a Dockerfile, Docky will look for a file named "Dockerfile" in that directory.
+If a directory is provided instead of a Dockerfile, dockerfile-git-hash will look for a file named "Dockerfile" in that directory.

 ## Features